 Don’t go to Santorini in summer

 Do you like venturing out in nature on your own?
 Do you like quiet, unspoilt beaches?
 Are crowds a major deal breaker for you?
-If you have answered “yes” to any of these questions, then don’t go to Santorini in summer.
-Instead, consider visiting Santorini in winter.
+If you have answered “yes” to any of these questions, then don’t go to Santorini in summer, especially in July and August.

 Don’t ride the donkeys in Santorini

 Until 50-60 years ago, horses, donkeys and other animals were the most common means of transportation in Greece.
-These days it’s really very hard to imagine Greece without cars.
+Of course, these days it’s really very hard to imagine Greece without cars.

 Many of the boat tours in Santorini depart from the small Fira port, known as “the old port”.
 Numerous volcano boat tours depart on a daily basis, several times during the day.
 And while most passenger ferries dock at the newer Athinios port, some cruise boats may still dock in the old port.

 What’s the catch?
 There is no road from Fira port to any of the towns in Santorini, and there are only three ways to go up to Fira town.
 You can take the cable car, walk up the stairs, or ride one of the donkeys on offer.

 I trust that you were not considering to ride the donkeys, but if you were, please change your mind.
 Yes, it might have been the only means of transportation 60 years ago, but it was out of necessity and things have changed a lot since then.
 Some of these animals are seriously overworked, and there is no reason to ride them when there are alternatives.

 If you decide to walk up the stairs, be mindful of the donkey droppings.
 And if this uphill walk is too strenuous for you, the best way to get to Fira is the cable car.
 Expect some queues, especially if it’s summer and there are more cruise ships arriving around the same time.